 All the graphemes taught are practised in words, sentences, and in fully decodable books.
 Children review and revise sounds and words, daily, weekly and across terms and years, in order to move this knowledge into their long-term memory.
 Children need to learn to read as quickly as reasonably possible, so they can move from learning to read, to reading to learn, giving them access to the treasure house of reading.

-Children who are not keeping-up with their peers are given extra practice through additional sessions.
+Children who are not keeping-up with their peers are given additional practise and consolidation sessions.

-As part of our SSP, children are also taught to read ‘tricky words’.
+As part of Little Wandle Letters and Sounds Revised, children are also taught to read ‘tricky words’.
 These are usually words which don’t follow normal spelling patterns or are exceptions to the rules.
 The children are taught to read these by sight, throughout each relevant phase.

 Whilst your child is progressing through the phonic stages, they will be reading fully decodable reading books.
 Fully decodable means that every word in the book can be read by your child, using just their developing phonics knowledge.
 The reading books are matched to your child’s current reading and phonics level and they should be able to read them fluently and independently.
 Your child will be expected to read their books several times and if your child is reading it with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.